sweeneys/personal-website/_posts/2017-12-24-I-am-proud-to-be-a-mcmanus-scholar.markdown

 The scholarship primarily meant that all worries I had about going to university (...financial) were solved.
 Below I am listing some of the things that I have achieved that I directly associate with the financial freedom that the McManus scholarship awarded to me:

-- Studying abroad at the university of Melbourne in Australia from July 2014 - January 2015 (one of the greatest learning experiences of my life to date)
+- Studying abroad at the University of Melbourne in Australia from July 2014 - January 2015 (one of the greatest learning experiences of my life to date)

 - Completing one professional summer internship every summer from 2012-2016